 Cash Equivalents and Marketable Securities All highly liquid debt instruments with original maturities of ninety days or less are considered to be cash equivalents.
 Investments with remaining maturities greater than three months and that mature within one year from the balance sheet date are considered to be short-term marketable securities.
 Non-current marketable securities include debt securities with maturities exceeding one year from the balance sheet date.
 Short-term and non-current marketable securities are generally classified as available-for-sale and are reported at fair value, with unrealized gains and losses, net of tax, presented as a separate component of accumulated other comprehensive income.
 KLA-Tencor has classified some equity securities that have readily determinable fair values in a similar manner.
 The fair value of marketable securities is based on quoted market prices.
 All realized gains and losses and unrealized losses and declines in fair value that are other than temporary are recorded in earnings in the period of occurrence.
 The specific identification method is used to determine the realized gains and losses on investments.
 Certain equity securities were classified as trading securities.
 These trading securities were reported at fair value determined based on quoted market prices at the reporting date for those instruments, with unrealized gains or losses included in earnings for the applicable period.
-The net amount of such gains and losses for the three months ended September 30, 2003 were not material.
-As of September 30, 2003, all of the trading securities had been sold.
-Non Marketable Equity Securities and Other Investments KLA-Tencor acquires certain equity investments for the promotion of business and strategic objectives, and to the extent these investments continue to have strategic value, the company typically does not attempt to reduce or eliminate the inherent market risks.
+The net amounts of such gains and losses for the three months and six months ended December 31, 2003 were not material.
+As of December 31, 2003, all of the trading securities had been sold.

+Non Marketable Equity Securities and Other Investments KLA-Tencor acquires certain equity investments for the promotion of business and strategic objectives, and to the extent these investments continue to have strategic value, the Company typically does not attempt to reduce or eliminate the inherent market risks.
 Non-marketable equity securities and other investments are accounted for at historical cost or, if KLA-Tencor has significant influence over the investee, using the equity method of accounting.
 KLA-Tencor's proportionate share of income or losses from investments is accounted for under the equity method and any gain or loss is recorded in interest income and other, net.
 Non-marketable equity securities, equity-method investments, and other investments are included in "Other assets" on the balance sheet.
 Non-marketable equity securities are subject to a periodic impairment review; however, there are no open-market valuations, and the impairment analysis requires significant judgment.
 This analysis includes assessment of the investee's financial condition, the business outlook for its products and technology, its projected results and cash flow, the likelihood of obtaining subsequent rounds of financing and the impact of any relevant contractual equity preferences held by KLA-Tencor or others.
-If an investee obtains additional funding at a valuation lower than KLA-Tencor's carrying amount, it is presumed that the investment is other than temporarily impaired, unless specific facts and circumstances indicate otherwise, for example if KLA-Tencor holds contractual rights that include a preference over the rights of other investors.
+If an investee obtains additional funding at a valuation lower than KLA-Tencor holds contractual rights that include a preference over the rights of other investors.
 Impairment of non-marketable equity securities is recorded in interest income and other, net.

-Intangible Assets Purchased technology, patents, trademarks, favorable leases and goodwill are presented at cost, net of accumulated amortization.
+Intangible Assets Purchased technology, patents, trademarks and goodwill are presented at cost, net of accumulated amortization.
 Effective July 1, 2002, KLA-Tencor replaced ratable amortization of goodwill with periodic testing of goodwill for impairment in accordance with the provision of Statement of Financial Accounting Standard No. 142, "Goodwill and Intangible Assets."
 Intangible assets other than goodwill are amortized over their estimated useful lives using the straight-line method.